vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

 - Key Feature: rapid data loading

-    - Extract, load, and t ransform (ELT): This method takes advantage of the massive parallelism of Cloudberry Database.
+    - Extract, load, and t ransform (ELT): This method takes advantage of the massive parallelism of Apache Cloudberry.
     - Staging: Data can be staged using methods like external tables.
-    - Transformation: Data transformations occur within the Cloudberry Database.
+    - Transformation: Data transformations occur within the Apache Cloudberry.
     - Performance: Set-based operations are done in parallel to maximize efficiency.

 - Loading mechanisms

-    - `COPY`: Loads data via the master in a single process, but doesn't harness CloudberryDB's parallel capabilities.
+    - `COPY`: Loads data via the master in a single process, but doesn't harness Apache Cloudberry's parallel capabilities.
     - External tables:
         - Advantage: Takes advantage of the parallel processing power of segments.
         - Flexibility: One `SELECT` statement can access multiple data sources.